Architecture and Landscape BA

 You must demonstrate that your English is good enough for you to successfully complete your course.
 For this course we require: GCSE English Language at grade 4/C; IELTS grade of 6.5 with a minimum of 6.0 in each component; or an alternative acceptable English language qualification

-Relevant BTEC subjects are Applied Science, Art and Design, Business, Construction and the Built Environment, Engineering and IT
+Relevant BTEC subjects include Applied Science, Art and Design, Business, Construction and the Built Environment, Engineering or IT

 If you have any questions about entry requirements, please contact the department.